There are some careers for emotionally intelligent people that require certain personality traits these people possess.

 On a similar note, team managers also need the mental composure to confidently lead a team, whilst balancing all the numerous responsibilities which form management.
 It’s a job which requires patience, composure and an understanding of how to motivate and inspire people.
 Above all, managers need to be aware of how they are viewed by others, and how to relate to their subordinates, in order to earn their respect.

-Though having a high level of emotional intelligence is less useful if you play poker online, professional poker players who prefer live tournaments benefit significantly from being able to pick up on ‘tells’ (minor changes in facial expression and body language) in order to gain an edge over their opponents.
+Professional poker players who prefer live tournaments benefit significantly from a high level of emotional intelligence, which makes them be able to pick up on ‘tells’ (minor changes in facial expression and body language) in order to gain an edge over their opponents.
 There’s a reason you see famous players like Jason Mercier and Chris Ferguson conceal their face behind over-sized sunglasses – they don’t want other players calling out their poker face.
 The highest-cashing poker player of all time, Daniel Negreanu, ascertains that it is psychological insight and reading of other people’s emotions, above any odds calculation or strategy, that has helped him progress in poker.

 Psychology is perhaps the most obvious career for someone who excels at handling their emotions – for two important reasons.
 Firstly, if you are good at defining your feelings and identifying their root, then you are more likely to be able to help others in doing the same.
 Advice and sympathy will come naturally as you have plenty of it.
 Secondly, people working within psychology need great emotional strength in being able to deal with other people’s mental health issues.
 It’s important to maintain a degree of emotional disconnect if one is to act professionally in this field.
 Since emotionally intelligent people are good at managing their feelings and thinking logically – this makes them especially suitable for a career in psychology.